pixx-io/jsdk/README.md

 # PIXXIO JSDK

-This Library helps you to integrate pixx.io DAM Features to your application.
+This Library support your integration of pixx.io DAM into your application.

 ## SETUP